tardate/LittleArduinoProjects/playground/ATtiny/SoftwarePWM/README.md

 ### Test Results

-So how did it perform.
+So how did it perform?
 Here are the resulting waves stacked on a scope:

 * CH1 (yellow) - PB1
 * CH2 (blue) - PB0 (offset for clarity)